5 Flexibility Activities to Improve Your Overall Fitness

 Tai Chi isn’t your usual exercise in that nothing is forced or “pushed,” muscles are kept relaxed, and you don’t finish the hour feeling out of breath.
 However, it encourages muscle strength, flexibility, and balance.

 Li, the famous kung fu movie star, has been performing Tai Chi for over 30 years.

 Aim for Active Stretching

-You don’t have to adopt a whole new workout plan to up your flexibility.
+You don’t have to adopt a whole new to up your flexibility.
 Sometimes you just need to make tweaks to your existing one.
 We all know that stretching is important before a workout, but most of us associate this with static or passive stretching, which targets a particular body part at a time by holding a stretched-out position for a certain number of seconds.